ThomasChauve/CTI-law_Rheolef/Minimum_M/README.md

 ![Alt Text](M_para.gif)

-I do not explained the velue when I open `M` with paraview.
+I do not understand the value observed in paraview for `M`.

 Open the file : `field output/M.field`